naps-sled-sas/grouper_quickstart_ocp_template/README.md

 oc apply -f grouper_quickstart.yml
 ```

 3) Navigate to the URL exposed by the "grouper" route created and log in with the username "GrouperSystem" and the password found in the grouper/groupersystem-quickstart-pass secret.
+(Ensure your browser is using http and not defaulting to https)

 # ToDo